 There are recommended topics if you so need some inspiration, but you can also write about personal experiences.

-It is hoped that having women’s experiences and learning from them through this website, as well as the many resources available (see reading resources on our menu) for others to follow in our footsteps; we are hoping that this will make it easier for other institutions to make some much needed changes within their own culture too.
+It is hoped that having many people‘s experiences and learning from them through this website, as well as the many resources available (see reading resources on our menu), others will follow in our footsteps.
+We are hoping that this will make it easier for other institutions to make some much needed changes within their own cultures too.

 - Speak for us: If you can be a speaker or participate in a panel, coffee morning or event please get in touch.

-- Write for us: If you can write for our website, which will have a theme each month and collect women’s experiences – get in touch to let us know.
+- Write for us: If you can write for our website, where we aim to collect intersectional women’s experiences – get in touch to let us know.